ArbitRandomUser/Manimjl/README.md

-Manimish libarary.
+Manimish libarary<br/>
-Noobish at best,
+Noobish at best,<br/>
-Very barebones for now
+Very barebones for now<br/>
-Questionable programming decisions
+Questionable programming decisions<br/>
-Javis.jl is probably what you really want but if you insist on "declarative" animations this might kinda help.
+Javis.jl is probably what you really want<br/>
+but if you insist on "declarative" animations<br/> this might kinda help.<br/>

 Minimal example